-Tom Bryan is a graduate student in the Nelson Institute pursuing a Master’s degree in Environment & Resources.
+Tom Bryan is a graduate student in the Nelson Institute pursuing a doctoral degree in Environment & Resources.
 The focus of his research is environmental impact assessment of campus food systems.
 He conducts life cycle analyses of food served at Union South to determine the CO2 emissions of each dish served.
 With Professor Middlecamp, Tom develops laboratory activities about the life cycle of food and greenhouse gas emissions using the UW-Madison campus as a living, learning laboratory.

 Tom completed his undergraduate degree at UW-Madison where he majored in Microbiology.
 His undergraduate research focused on genetic characterization of plant-microbe mutualisms.